Reletter

 • Sam Matey-Coste

-I'm an environmental scientist, climate journalist, and data analyst.
+I'm a climate and energy journalist and environmental science analyst.
 The Weekly Anthropocene, my Substack, offers data-driven independent journalism on progress from around the world.
-I also write Your Dose of Climate Hope in partnership with CAN!
+I also write Your Dose of Climate Hope on behalf of CAN!

 • Frequently Asked Questions